Frequently Asked Questions

 - Participant – Any faculty member who would like the connection and ongoing professional development.

 Can I attend more than once?

 - Yes.
-New faculty can attend year 1 as a "mentee" and year 2 as a "participant".
-After two years attending as a new faculty, you can continue as a “participant” – without the stipend - or as a mentor assuming you have taught for at least three (3) full years.
+New (within 5 years) faculty can attend once as a "mentee" with the stipend.
+Faculty can continue as a “participant” as many times as you like – without the stipend - or as a Mentor after you have taught for at least three (3) full years.

-- During the seminar, content is delivered with minimal lecture, offering examples of engaged teaching techniques and activities you can adapt for your classroom.
+- Examples of engaged teaching techniques and activities you can adapt for your classroom.

-- Build relationships with faculty across all academic disciplines.
+- The chance to build relationships with faculty across academic disciplines.

-- Dinner in a local restaurant.
+- Lunch or dinner in a local restaurant.
 1 per term.
 Families are welcome at the spring dinner.

-- Moodle shell is active for ongoing discussions, sharing of resources, and an opportunity to experience Moodle from the student side.
+- Moodle class is active for ongoing discussions, sharing of resources, and an opportunity to experience Moodle from the student side.

 Why should I join?